RENCI-NRIG/x-cite/theme1/PE103/debugging.md

 # Debugging

-Debugging is the process of finding errors, unexpected behavior, or performance issues, and fixing them.
+Debugging is the process of finding errors, unexpected behavior, or performance issues in software, and fixing them.

-There are many ways of doing this:
+There are multiple approaches to debugging.
+You might find one of these approaches or a combination of several approaches helpful.

 ## Using print statements

-You will want to add `print()` statements at various points in your code, to help you understand the flow of execution and understand where issues occur.
+You will add `print()` statements at various points in your code, in order to help you understand the flow of execution and find out where issues occur.

-To use a rather contrived example:
+Let us add some print statements to our rather contrived example.

 ```{.python filename=temperature.py}
 def celsius_to_fahrenheit(celsius):